Dr. Alexa Alcser-Isais

-Alexa is a third-year doctoral student in Social-Personality Psychology at UC Davis.
+Alexa is a mixed-methods researcher who received her PhD in Social-Personality Psychology from UC Davis in 2025.
 She began working in the Attraction & Relationships Research Lab as an undergraduate in 2019, earned her Bachelor of Arts in Psychology from UC Davis in 2020, and earned her M.A. in Psychology in 2023.

 Publications